-- Psychological disordersiXConditions that have an impact on a person's emotions, actions, or thoughts and affect their daily life. : When you are at the extreme of being a bad parent then the child can develop severe mental disorders that may take years to overcome or never rectify at all.
+- Psychological disordersiXConditions that have an impact on a person's emotions, actions, or thoughts and affect their daily life. : When you are at the extreme of being a bad parent, the child can develop severe mental disorders that may take years to overcome or never rectify at all.
 Such children tend to become social misfits as they step into adulthood.
 It dims their opportunity to be an integral part of the society, eventually making them an outcast.

 - Point to remember: There is a misconception that bad parenting leads to autismiXA developmental disability that affects the behavior and communication of an individual. in children.
 Autistic children need a different kind of parenting style but are certainly not the result of poor or bad parenting (3).